A stochastic explanation for observed local-to-global foraging states in Caenorhabditis elegans

 Reviewer #1 (Public review):

 This paper concerns mechanisms of foraging behavior in C. elegans.
 Upon removal from food, C. elegans first executes a stereotypical local search behavior in which it explores a small area by executing many random, undirected reversals and turns called "reorientations."
 If the worm fails to find food, it transitions to a global search in which it explores larger areas by suppressing reorientations and executing long forward runs (Hills et al., 2004).
-At the population level, the reorientation rate declines gradually.
+At the population level, reorientation rate declines gradually.
 Nevertheless, about 50% of individual worms appear to exhibit an abrupt transition between local and global search, which is evident as a discrete transition from high to low reorientation rate (Lopez-Cruz et al., 2019).
 This observation has given rise to the hypothesis that local and global search correspond to separate internal states with the possibility of sudden transitions between them (Calhoun et al., 2014).
-The main conclusion of the paper is that it is not necessary to posit distinct internal states to account for discrete transitions from high to low reorientation rates.
+The objective of the paper is to demonstrate that is not necessary to posit distinct internal states to account for discrete transitions from high to low reorientation rate.
 On the contrary, discrete transitions can occur simply because of the stochastic nature of the reorientation behavior itself.

 Reviewer #2 (Public review):